-Orthopaedic injury: LR v Basildon and Thurrock University Hospitals NHS Foundation Trust18 May 2021 | Stephanie Prior
+Orthopaedic injury: LR v Basildon and Thurrock University Hospitals NHS Foundation Trust

-She was assessed and examined by an Emergency Nurse Practitioner, and an X-ray was ordered.
+An Emergency Nurse Practitioner assessed and examined her, and an X-ray was ordered.

-The note of the attendance includes “x-ray right femur query fractured right leg”, however neither the reporting radiographer nor the Emergency Nurse Practitioner realised that LR had suffered an undisplaced subcapital fracture of her right hip.
-Post X-ray she was told that she did not have a broken bone but rather bruising and ligament damage.
-A working diagnosis was of “contusion/soft tissue injury right thigh”.
+The note of the attendance includes “x-ray right femur query fractured right leg”.
+However, neither the reporting radiographer nor the Emergency Nurse Practitioner realised that LR had suffered an undisplaced sub-capital fracture of her right hip.
+Post-X-ray she was told that she had no broken bone but rather bruising and ligament damage.
+A working diagnosis was “contusion/soft tissue injury right thigh”.
 She was told to go home and mobilise and was given crutches and analgesia.
-Following this attendance the x-ray report was not sent to LR’s own general practitioner.
+Following this attendance, the X-ray report was not sent to LR’s general practitioner.

-LR contacted her GP when she was still in great pain and her analgesia had run out.
+LR contacted her GP when she was still in great pain, and her analgesia had run out.
 Her GP did not have any information from Basildon University Hospital but prescribed co-codamol.

-Later in the same month, LR returned to Accident & Emergency at Basildon University Hospital by ambulance, reporting that she had been unable to weight bear since the event and had swelling on her right leg.
-She was again seen by an Emergency Nurse Practitioner and told that she did not need to have further x-rays.
+Later in the same month, LR returned to Accident & Emergency at Basildon University Hospital by ambulance, reporting that she had been unable to bear weight since the event and had swelling on her right leg.
+She was again seen by an Emergency Nurse Practitioner and told that she did not need further X-rays.
 The nursing staff were concerned that LR had a blood clot in her right leg.
-She was given warfarin to thin her blood and told that she needed an ultrasound scan to check that she did not have a clot in her right leg.
-She was again discharged home in agony and told to mobilise, despite being in extreme pain when doing so.
+She was given warfarin to thin her blood and told that she needed an ultrasound scan to check that she had no clot in her right leg.
+She was again discharged home in agony and told to mobilise, despite being in extreme pain.
 She was referred to the DVT clinic.

-An ultrasound scan investigated the potential of DVT but was reported by the sonographer as being negative and therefore LR’s anticoagulation was discontinued.
+An ultrasound scan investigated the potential of DVT but was reported by the sonographer as being negative, and therefore LR’s anticoagulation was discontinued.

 LR was once again referred to Basildon University Hospital for an x-ray and, on this occasion, was informed she had suffered a fractured right hip and a shattered femur, which had happened as a result of her being told to mobilise.
 Our client underwent a total hip replacement under the care of a Consultant Orthopaedic Surgeon.
 She was eventually discharged home from hospital on crutches; attended several follow-up appointments and underwent physiotherapy.